youssefghonem726/Maven-Market-Report/README.md

-# Maven Market Sales & Performance Analysis (Power BI)
+# Maven Market Retail Sales & Performance Dashboard (Power BI)

 ---

 ## Project Overview

-Maven Market is a fictional multi-national grocery chain operating in Canada, Mexico, and the United States.
+Maven Market is a fictional multi-national grocery retail chain operating across the United States, Canada, and Mexico.

-This project analyzes transactional data to evaluate sales performance, product profitability, customer behavior, and revenue trends.
-An interactive Power BI dashboard was developed to support management in making data-driven decisions.
+This project delivers an end-to-end Business Intelligence solution built in Power BI to analyze transactional retail data and provide executive-level visibility into sales performance, profitability, return behavior, and regional contribution.

+The objective was to transform raw CSV data into a structured analytical model and interactive dashboard to support data-driven decision-making.

 ---

-## Business Problem
+## Business Objectives

-Management aims to leverage transaction data to improve performance monitoring, product evaluation, and regional efficiency.

-The dashboard was designed to answer:
+The dashboard was designed to answer critical business questions:

-- What were the top 30 brands by transaction volume?
+- Which brands generate the highest transaction volume?
-- How did transactions, profit, and returns compare to last month?
+- How do current month transactions, profit, and returns compare to last month?
-- Which countries and stores generated the most transactions?
+- Which countries and store locations drive the most sales?
-- What was the weekly revenue trend?
+- How is revenue trending over time?
-- Did revenue exceed target?
+- Is actual revenue exceeding performance targets?
+- Which products present return risk?

 ---

-## Data Sources & Modeling
+## Data Sources & Data Modeling

 The data model was built using 8 raw CSV files:

-- Transactions (2 files 1998-1997)
+- Transactions (1997–1998)
 - Returns
 - Products
 - Customers